Services

 I also have experience in graphic design, a few craft-based practices (mainly studio ceramics, plus some printmaking and bookbinding) and IT (programming and system administration).

-If your text involves Christian terms in Chinese, I have translated Christian content from Chinese to English and vice versa, and know both Catholic and Protestant terminologies.
+If your text involves Christian terms in Chinese, I have translated Christian content from Chinese to English and vice versa, and have a reasonable knowledge of both Catholic and Protestant terminologies.

 How to reach me